ford-from-the-future/WorldAnvil-World-Stuff/COPILOT.md

   - Multiple versions and styling iterations available
   - BBCode templates for quick integration

+### 📁 World Anvil Structure
+Documentation and guidelines for World Anvil implementation and compliance:
+- **BBCode_Guidelines.md** - Complete reference for all BBCode tags and formatting options
+- **CSS_Limits_and_Rules.md** - **CRITICAL REFERENCE** - World Anvil CSS compliance guidelines
+  - ⚠️ **Always consult this before making CSS modifications**
+  - Details what can/cannot be modified in CSS
+  - Terms of Service compliance requirements
+  - Common mistakes and troubleshooting guide
+  - Best practices for safe CSS customization

 ### 📁 Third Party Fonts
 A curated collection of open-source and licensed fonts optimized for World Anvil integration:
 - **Adinkra Alphabet** - Symbolic font with FontForge build scripts